 Fact Sheet #78A: Corresponding employment under the H-2B Program

-This fact sheet provides general information concerning corresponding employment under the H-2B program.
+This fact sheet provides general information concerning corresponding employment under the H-2B program for H-2B applications submitted on or after April 29, 2015.
 An employer employing H-2B workers and/or workers in corresponding employment (as defined below) under a certified Application for Temporary Employment Certification (Application) must agree as part of the Application to comply with the following conditions.

 What workers are considered “corresponding workers”?